TL; DR: Scrum First Principles

 “So, the normal way that we conduct our lives is we reason by analogy.
-We're doing this because it’s like something else that was done or it’s like other people are doing. […] It’s like, slight permutations, on a theme. […] And it’s, kind of mentally easier to reason by analogy rather than through first principles, but first principles is sort of a physics way of looking at the world.
+We’re doing this because it’s like something else that was done or it’s like other people are doing. […] It’s like, slight permutations, on a theme. […] And it’s, kind of mentally easier to reason by analogy rather than through first principles, but first principles are sort of a physics way of looking at the world.
 And what that really means is you kind of boil things down to the most fundamental truths.
-And say, okay what're we sure is true, or as sure as possible is true, and then reason up from there.”
+And say, okay what’re we sure is true, or as sure as possible is true, and then reason up from there.”

 Watch the complete interview with Elon Musk here on Kevin Rose’s Youtube channel.